sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 The differences between a given region of the world at a given time and the same region some time later.

+> Schematic origin

+The origin of the schematic itself.
+This is always (0, 0, 0).
+Any schematic generated from the main Minetest world MUST be translated such that the negative X, Y, and Z corner of the defined region to be converted to a schematic is (0, 0, 0) in the generated schematic file.

+> Offset

+An offset, expressed as a `Vector3`, that MUST be applied to a schematic upon loading it back into the world, though implementers MAY offer an option to disable this (but applying the offset MUST be enabled by default).

 > BNF

 [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 Used to formally describe the file format.